 - submitting written work in an agreed time before meetings with the Supervisor(s);

-- being in regular attendance at the University which for full time students will require attendance at monthly meetings as a minimum;
+- being in regular attendance at the University which for full time doctoral researchers will require attendance at monthly meetings as a minimum;

-- making a record of supervisory meetings as required by the Supervisor;
+- making a record of supervisory meetings as required by the Supervisor(s);

 - raising any problems with the Supervisor(s) and providing adequate explanation of any failure to attend meetings or to meet other commitments, so that appropriate guidance may be offered;